Kooroshoo/AOT-Website/README.md

 # AOT-Website
-Attack on Titan Website made with HTML, CSS ([Link To Demo](https://kooroshoo.github.io/AOT-Website/))
+Attack On Titan fan website made with HTML and CSS. ([Link To Demo](https://kooroshoo.github.io/AOT-Website/))